Back to Top

 Understanding the council-manager form of government

 In Texas, Houston is the only major city that officially has a strong mayor form of government.
-However, in council-manager cities, some "weak" mayors are stronger than others.
+Most either operate in official "weak mayor" mode, where the power is vested in the council as a whole, or council-manager form, where the mayor is also "weak," but the operational authority is the province of a council-appointed city manager.
+However, some "weak" mayors are stronger than others.

 In a true weak mayor system, the mayor has no more influence with city management/staff and no more inside information regarding city operations than any other councilmember.
-In Rowlett, according to my observations and experience over twenty years, mayors have been very active in the role and have had more influence in operational decisions than the rest of the council.
+His/her "special powers" are limited to presiding over the meetings, performing ceremonial duties, and acting as emergency management director in a disaster situation.
+In Rowlett, according to my observations and experience over twenty years, mayors have been very active in their role (which is good) and have sometimes had more influence in operational decisions than the rest of the council (which, in my opinion, is not so good).

 The mayor's relationship with other councilmembers